·

 The Natural History series

-The two-dimensional life size representations are intended to bring the physical reality of the depicted species to the viewer’s attention; by contextualizing the animal within the daily human environment.
-They invite awareness to–in the words of poet and naturalist David Whyte–“the geography of the body and its conversation with the world.”
+The ‘Natural History’ series takes on the challenge of elucidating these concepts by exploring the notion of scale in large organisms.
+The two-dimensional, life-size representations aim to draw attention to the physical reality of the depicted species by contextualizing them within the viewer’s daily human environment.
+These representations serve as an invitation to, in the words of poet and naturalist David Whyte, ‘the geography of the body and its conversation with the world.’

 Physeter macrocephalus, 2011 (above left), preparatory drawing for Sphyrna mokarran, 2011 (above right).